Meeting and surpassing all audience expectations every day.

 He was bailed out during the Bush administration.

-Um, as part of the automobile bailout, he was given money to start his company by a Republican president.
+Well, as part of the automobile bailout, he was given money to start his company by a Republican president.

 The guy donates, vast majority of his political contributions go to Democrats.

-In fact, the only Republican, and I'm not kidding you, Matthew, the only Republican that I can find so far that that Elon Musk has donated to is Denny Hastert.
+In fact, the only Republican, and I'm not kidding you, Matthew, the only Republican that I can find so far that Elon Musk has donated to is Denny Hastert.

-I kid you not, a lot of Musk's money has gone to the Democrat Senate candidate, the Democratic Senatorial Campaign Committee, which is responsible for as electing as many Democrats to the Senate as Republicans have one too.
+A lot of Musk's money has gone to the Democrat Senate candidate, the Democratic Senatorial Campaign Committee, which is responsible for electing as many Democrats to the Senate.

-And those people do really vicious, mean spirited, and I have been targeted in that email campaign fundraising efforts by both the House and Senate Democrat Congressional Campaign Committee, Senate campaign committee.
+And I have been targeted in that email campaign fundraising efforts by both the House and Senate Democrat Congressional Campaign Committee, Senate Campaign Committee.

 I'm fundraising example number one in there.